-2. Setbacks.
+Setbacks.
 In the Pleasant Street Historic District, building setbacks vary considerably, with some buildings sited at the front property line while others are sited at a depth ranging from 10 to 15 feet or more.
 The district is comprised of all or portions of 15 rectangular blocks of varying size, which are laid out on an irregular grid pattern.
 The blocks contain lots ranging in size from 40' x 60' to 100' by 200'.

 The required front yard setback in the RC zoning district is now ten feet.
-The applicants are indicating an 8 foot setback from the property line to the front wall of the building.
-The required side yard setback is 5 feet; the house shows an 8 foot setback on the west and a 14 foot setback on the east.
-The required rear setback in RC is 20 feet; the house is shown with a 24 foot setback.
+The applicants are indicating an 8 foot front setback from the property line to the front wall of the building.
+The required side yard setback is 5 feet; the house shows a 13 foot side setback on the east and a 3 foot, 8 inch setback on the west.
+The required rear setback in RC is 20 feet; the house is shown with a 14 foot setback in the rear yard.

-This proposal is requesting an administrative modification for the front yard setback.
-The requested modification is appropriate for the zoning district and the particular situation at this location.
-The house to be built on the adjacent lot to the east is currently under the same ownership as the subject property and both houses have the same front setback to align with adjacent homes.
+This proposal is requesting an administrative modification for the front, west side yard, and the rear yard setback.
+The requested modifications are appropriate for the zoning district and the particular situation at this location.
+The house to be built on the adjacent lot to the west is currently under the same ownership as the subject property and that house is to be located at a point where the side yard setback reduction area is furthest away from the house.
+The front yard modification will align the new house with the adjacent home to the east and the new house proposed to the west.
+The rear yard is adjacent to the rear yard of property under the same ownership, so the reduced setback should have no impact on the property.
 The proposed modifications will improve the public safety, health, and welfare of abutting property owners and the historic district by enabling the development of a single-family house consistent with the traditional development pattern in the district.